 Lifts are available to all floors and accessible toilets are available on most floors, as well as a Changing Places (U) toilet in the Entrance Hall on Level 0.

-There is an induction loop in the Auditorium.
+There is an induction loop in the Museum auditorium.

 More information on accessibility available here.